QUICK CONTENT LINKS:

 Throughout church history, there have been people who have believed Scripture has hidden, secret, mystical meanings underneath the plain and obvious meaning of the text.
 That is, they believe that although the Scriptures say one thing, they actually signify something else, something other than what is written.

 Many of the early church fathers were influenced in this direction by the Greek philosophers who did this with the writings of Homer and Hesiod.
 This method (or approach) to interpreting the Bible is called the “allegorical method.”
-Someone who employs this method will say things like, “In this passage of Scripture this (fill in the blank) ______ represents ______ , and ______ represents ______, and basically, this whole story is really just a picture of __________.”
+Someone who employs this method will say things like, “In this passage of Scripture, this (fill in the blank) ______ represents ______ , and ______ represents ______, and basically, this whole story is really just a picture of __________.”
 They turn a passage of Scripture into a spiritual parable, a story with a deeper meaning.
-There are hundreds of examples by well-known teachers through church history who have done this!
+There are hundreds of examples of well-known teachers throughout church history who have done this.
 Here are some examples.
-Teachers have said...
+Teachers have said . . .

 • As Aaron and Hur held up Moses’ hands, it was an Old Testament picture of Christ on the cross